Acetaminophen and benzhydrocodone

 drugs that make you sleepy or slow your breathing--a sleeping pill, muscle relaxer, tranquilizer, antidepressant, or antipsychotic medicine; or

 This list is not complete.
 Other drugs may affect acetaminophen and benzhydrocodone, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible drug interactions are listed here.
+Not all possible interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.